Anyone who has been blogging for a significant amount of time will tell you that quality content is only half of the battle.

 Fiverr, a marketplace for people to seek out freelancers, is an awesome spot to find a cheap infographic.
 The skill level of the freelancers is varied, but Fiverr has a review process which allows other users to give honest reviews of the freelancer’s work for other shoppers to see.

-All you have to do is search “infographic” to find a number of willing freelancers who will create an infographic for you for just $5.
+After you are done producing your quality content, all you have to do is go to the marketplace and search “infographic” to find a number of willing freelancers who will create an infographic for you for just $5.
 Then, once the infographic is made, simply post it on your social media accounts with a link to the full written article.
 You can also do shortened guest spots on other people’s websites with the infographic as well!

 5. Use LinkedIn groups to promote your articles.